neocomplexx/ng-neo-modal/README.md

   imports: [
     BrowserModule,

-    // Specify library as an import
+    // Specify your library as an import
-    NeoModalModule.forRoot()
+    LibraryModule
   ],
   providers: [],
   bootstrap: [AppComponent]